-A companies accounts keep track of a their financial transactions.
+A company's accounts keep track of their financial transactions.
 Using standardized guidelines, the transactions are recorded, summarized, and presented in a financial report or financial statement such as an income statement or a balance sheet.

 - Chartered Accountant

 - Certified Public Accountant